Guna Junction railway station

 Guna Junction railway station is a main railway station in Guna district, Madhya Pradesh.
 Its code is GUNA.
 It serves Guna city.
 The station consists of three platforms.
 The platforms are well sheltered.
 It has many facilities including water and sanitation.

 Guna Junction is well connected to major parts of the state as well as country such as Delhi, Mumbai, Kota, Pune, Bhopal, Indore, Jabalpur, Gwalior, Chennai, Kolkata, Ajmer, Agra, Jaipur etc. It is one of the busiest and major stations in the state.

-Guna is on route from Indore to New Delhi and is located on Mumbai Agra National Highway.
-Guna City is famous for Hanumaan Tekri temple & also houses few good hotels of which Playotel Premier, Guna is the best hotel in Guna city.
-Playotel Premier, Guna is in mid-city and very close to Guna Railway station.
+Guna is on the route from Indore to New Delhi and is located on the Mumbai-Agra National Highway.